 Prior work in convergent inference is largely focused on discrete models, where degeneracy issues do not arise.
-For example, the belief optimization approach by Welling and Teh [172] exhibits convergence and degeneracy issues similar to loopy BP when applied to Gaussian models.
-The convex concave procedure [184] and related doubleloop algorithms minimize the convex components of the variational objective while forming local convex approximations to the remaining terms.
-The double-loop algorithm of Heskes and Zoeter [73] is convergent for continuous switching state-space models, but does not address degeneracy.
+For example, the belief optimization approach by Welling and Teh [174], while provably convergent for discrete models, exhibits convergence and degeneracy issues similar to loopy BP when applied to Gaussian models.
+The convex concave procedure (CCCP) [186] minimizes convex components of the variational objective while forming local convex approximations to the remaining terms.
+The related double-loop algorithm of Heskes and Zoeter [75] is convergent for continuous switching state-space models, but does not address degeneracy.

 In Ch.
 5 we develop optimization of the variational objective which addresses the convergence and degeneracy issues that plague existing methods.
-Local convergence is guaranteed under mild assumptions via properties of the method of multipliers [22, 21].
+Local convergence is guaranteed under mild assumptions via properties of the method of multipliers [23, 22].
 Degenerate marginal approximations occur due to normalization constraints, which are inactive for discrete models, and that are not strictly enforced for continuous models.
 By using gradient projection methods we explicitly enforce these constraints and ensure iterates represent valid distributions at all stages of inference.